quartzsite/bardslog/content/1588-02-01-washed-ashore-on-the-distant-isles.md

 But the stew steadied my hands, and the hearth unknotted my jaw.

 I had drifted to a new shore, and a new master had found me.

+{{< lutebox pool=“letters” title=“Open the Letter: Washed Ashore on the Distant Isles” hint=“Salt in the lungs, strange shore underfoot, a shadow with a sabre.” cooldown=“24” >}}